 Metasurface for Laser Sail Applications: Laser sails are a proposed type of spacecraft –propelled by a high-power laser– that can potentially reach relativistic speeds.
 Such a scheme, however, faces many challenges, and among those are the strict limitations on the sail’s mass, density, and absorptivity, as well as the ability of the sail to self-stabilize within the beam.
 Our research is focused on developing a thin dielectric optical metasurface as a self-stabilizing, non-absorptive laser sail.
 A metasurface is a material that has its optical properties dramatically altered by structuring the material on the sub-wavelength scale.
 The reflection and refraction of the light is controlled by engineering the local, microscopic scattering properties and arbitrary optical wave-fronts can be engineered.
 This local control can be used as a means of passive orientation correction and positioning of laser sails, with the deflected light imparting both forward and lateral forces selectively on various parts of the sail.

-Van der Waals Hetero-structures for STM: Van der Waals hetero-structures are stacks of two-dimensional crystals.
-An example of this is Bilayer Graphene (BLG), which like other 2D Crystals has a melting temperature that decreases with thickness.
-Stacking BLG on Hexagonal Boron Nitride (hBN) allows us to see a clear topography compared to putting BLG on SiO2.
-Devices can be made from these stacks such as tunable transistors and optical instruments with tunable absorption properties.
-Studying these stacks using the STM also allows us to discover new physics such as Exciton Condensates Superconductivity and Mott Insulation.
-The goal of our STM measurements of BLG is to demonstrate the best possible understanding of dI/dV spectra to discover new physics.
-A problem with this is that the tip acts as a top gate and both band structure and doping change with the voltage probed.
-By extending earlier work on optics and transport measurements to the STM we will be able to discover new physics.
+Van der Waals Heterostructures for STM: Van der Waals (vdW) heterostructures are stacks of two-dimensional crystals.
+An example material is bilayer graphene (BLG), which, like other 2D crystals, has a melting temperature that decreases with thickness.
+Stacking BLG on thin hexagonal boron nitride (hBN) provides a cleaner electronic environment than BLG place on SiO2 substrates.
+Devices, such as tunable transistors and optical instruments with tunable absorption properties, can be made from 2D heterostructures.
+Studying these stacks using STM allows us to probe devices with excellent spatial and energetic resolutions.
+The goal of our STM measurements on BLG is to demonstrate the best possible understanding of the underlying electronic structure and to further inform our understanding of the physics of vdW heterostructures.
+However, local probes, such as STM, are invasive, and the tip acts as a top gate so that both band structure and doping change with the voltage probed.
+By extending earlier work on optics and transport measurements to the STM we will be able to look for new physics.

 Screening in 2D Van Der Waals Materials: Charge interactions in atomically thin materials can be much stronger than in their 3D counterparts.
 These interactions lead to novel many-body phenomena, as well as strong excitonic effects.
 We develop local probe methods that can be used to directly measure the strength of those interactions by analyzing the how charge impurities perturb the local potential in 2D materials.